andrewhayden/ffbe_forever_guild_bot/README.md

 }
 ```

-To run the integration tests, use the following commands (or run the convenience script [run_integrations_tests.sh](run_integrations_tests.sh), which does the same thing):
+To run the integration tests, use the following commands (or run the convenience script [run_integration_tests.sh](run_integration_tests.sh), which does the same thing):
 ```
 python3 -m venv bot-env
 source bot-env/bin/activate